 The law prohibits discrimination against persons with physical disabilities in public service employment.
 Neither laws nor regulations mandate accessibility to public buildings or services for persons with disabilities.
 No policies or programs provided access to information and communications for persons with disabilities.

-By law students with disabilities have the right to separate education and training until they are 21 years old; however, there are no separate education facilities.
+By law students with disabilities have the right to separate education and training until they are age 21; however, there are no separate education facilities.
 The government provided children with disabilities, including learning disabilities, separate education in mainstream schools, and instruction at home if necessary and if foreign funding was available.
 Separate education programs faced difficulties serving all eligible children.

 Due to a lack of facilities and community-based support services for treating persons with mental disabilities, the government housed some persons with mental disabilities but no criminal background in jails.
 Authorities continued to provide separate rooms in jails for persons with mental disabilities, and state health departments provided medication as part of their programs to provide free treatment to all incarcerated persons with mental disabilities.

-The Department of Health and Social Affairs is responsible for protecting the rights of persons with disabilities but does not provide significant services.
+The Department of Health and Social Affairs is responsible for protecting the rights of persons with disabilities but did not provide significant services.

 The national and state constitutions prohibit noncitizens from owning land, and foreign investment laws limit the types of businesses they can own and operate.